Sunday, January 30, 2022

 Review your homeowners' insurance plan yearly and make sure you have adequate coverage to rebuild.
 The price of labor and materials have risen over the years and your insurance may be inadequate.

 Use your smartphone to video your belongings.
 Keep your inventory & photos outside the home or in the cloud.
 Make a video recording of your home.
 Video or photograph each room of your home. and document drawers and closets.
 Describe your home’s contents in your video.
-Mention the price you paid, where and when you bought the item.
+Mention the price you paid, and where and when you bought the item.
 Remember to note important or expensive items.

-Video your electronics, appliances, sports equipment, TVs, computers, tablets.
+Video your electronics, appliances, sports equipment, TVs, computers, and tablets.
 Save receipts for major purchases.
 Store key documents in the cloud or fireproof case.
 Keep home inventory offsite or in the cloud.
 Video the inside of your garage

 Many documents and forms of identification are valuable to have access to immediately in case of an emergency--this government page has a list for Financial Preparedness.
 If you can make copies and keep them in a secure password-protected digital space.